-Snow was an outsize personality, funny, brilliant, imperious, endearing.
-She had a keen eye for talent of all kinds, discovering and / or nurturing the careers of such diverse figures as Cristobal Balenciaga, Andy Warhol, Diana Vreeland, Jean Cocteau, Truman Capote, and Lauren Bacall, and moving quickly to bring them into the pages of her Harper’s Bazaar.
+Carmel was an outsize personality -- funny, brilliant, imperious, endearing.
+She had a keen eye for talent of all kinds, discovering and / or nurturing the careers of such diverse figures as Cristóbal Balenciaga, Andy Warhol, Diana Vreeland, Jean Cocteau, Truman Capote, and Lauren Bacall, and moving quickly to bring them into the pages of her Harper’s Bazaar.

-Snow said her goal was to create a magazine for "the well-dressed women with a well-dressed mind."
+Her goal was to create a magazine for "the well-dressed women with a well-dressed mind," she said.
+And she suceeded.
 Her Bazaar brought first-rate journalism, fashion, fiction, and design — some of it startlingly avant-garde — to America, setting the cultural pace of this country for decades to come.

-My other recent books include two anthologies compiled for Algonquin Books of Chapel Hill.
+My other recent books include two anthologies.
 In each case, I edited the collection, while also contributing the introduction and an essay of my own.

-Paris Was Ours (2011) takes as its subject not the city itself, but the transformative effect of living there -- something I have done twice in my life.
-I reached out to others who had spent serious time in Paris, too, curious to see if their experiences matched my abiding sense that, while this city can be a difficult, even impossible, place to live, its influence on one's own life and thinking is surprisingly deep and longlasting.
-Contributors include: Diane Johnson; the Cuban novelist Zoe Valdes,; Joe Queenan; Judith Thurman; the Iraqi-born editor Samuel Shimon; Stacy Schiff, and many others.
+Now in its 8th printing, Paris Was Ours: 32 Writers Reflect on the City of Light (Algonquin Books of Chapel Hill, 2011), is about the transformative effect of living in Paris -- something I've done a few times in my life.
+I reached out to others who had spent serious time in this city, curious to see if their experiences matched my abiding sense that, while Paris can be a difficult place in which to live, the longterm consequences of doing so are surprisingly deep and longlasting.
+Contributors include: Diane Johnson; the Cuban novelist Zoe Valdes; Joe Queenan; Judith Thurman; the Iraqi-born editor Samuel Shimon; Stacy Schiff, and many others.

-The first books I wrote were three volumes on design, all published by Chronicle Books.
+I've also written three volumes on design, all published by Chronicle Books.
 Weekend Houses, which I coauthored with photographer Mark Darley, was published in 2000.
-Two years later, I came out with monographs on the work of Jean Prouvé and Eileen Gray -- two forward-thinking European industrial designers from the 1930s (and beyond) -- as part of Chronicle's Compact Design series.
+My monographs Jean Prouvé: Visionary Humanist and Eileen Gray: Modern Alchemist, on two forward-thinking European architects and industrial designers from the 1930s and beyond, came out in 2002 as part of Chronicle's Compact Design series.